Bullying and how it affects preschoolers

 - If you’re not satisfied with the results of your meeting with the director or committee, ask to make a formal complaint.
 Most preschools have a procedure for handling grievances.

 It takes time to change behaviour, so you might not see overnight results.
+But you should feel that your child is safe and being cared for while the preschool teacher is working on stopping the bullying.

 Supporting your child at home

-You could aim to have a time each day when you chat with your child about the good and bad parts of her day.
+You could aim to have a time each day when you chat with your child about the good and bad parts of their day.
 Rather than always asking about bullying, you can ask more general questions like ‘What was the most fun part of your day?’